Migraine: Prognosis

-"Migraine exists on a continuum of different attack frequencies and associated levels of disability."
-For those with occasional, episodic migraine, a "proper combination of drugs for prevention and treatment of migraine attacks" can limit the disease's impact on patients' personal and professional lives.
-Fewer than half of people with migraine seek medical care.
-Severe migraine ranks in the highest category of disability, according to the World Health Organization, which uses metrics to determine disability burden, and the bulk of disability burden is due to chronic (as opposed to episodic) migraine.
+The prognosis for migraine differs from person to person.
+Often, it improves with age.
+In women, attacks can stop or diminish after menopause and also during the second and third trimester of pregnancy.
+A substantial number of people with the condition remain undiagnosed; fewer than half of people with migraine seek medical care.
+Severe migraine ranks in the highest category of disability, according to the World Health Organization, and the bulk of disability burden is due to chronic (as opposed to episodic) migraine.